kiarie404/BLOG/src/intro.md

 # Intro

 This is not a blog.
 It's more of a journal.
-A continuous tome for becoming a mage.